Icinga/icinga2/doc/13-distributed-monitoring-ha.md

 * All nodes (endpoints) in a cluster zone provide high availability functionality and trust each other.
 * Cluster zones can be built in a Top-Down-design where the child trusts the parent.

-Decide whether to use the built-in [configuration syncronization](13-distributed-monitoring-ha.md#cluster-zone-config-sync) or use an external tool (Puppet, Ansible, Chef, Salt, etc) to manage the configuration deployment.
+Decide whether to use the built-in [configuration syncronization](13-distributed-monitoring-ha.md#cluster-zone-config-sync) or use an external tool (Puppet, Ansible, Chef, Salt, etc.) to manage the configuration deployment.

 > **Tip**